Boys Are Not Defective Girls

 Instead of his usual Keynesian economics lesson, Paul Krugman discussed the decreasing worth of college degrees yesterday in his New York Times column:

-What we can’t do is get where we need to go just by giving workers ...
+What we can’t do is get where we need to go just by giving workers college ...

 One of the hallmarks of grade inflation today is that a C grade is closer to a true F than it is to “average.”
 Thus, many students progress into upper-level courses without proficiency in the lower courses.